-The Committee is chaired by Mr Pullen and the Committee members are Mr Healy, Ms Farrow and Mr Rimmer.
+The Committee is chaired by Mr Pullen and the Committee members are Mr Healy, Ms Farrow, Mr Rimmer and an independent member.
 The Committee meets monthly.

 Research Committee

 The primary role of the Research Committee is to assist the Board in ensuring effective and accountable systems are in place for research governance and that high quality research is undertaken to inform clinical practice.